LightSpeedWorks/new-generator/README-JP.md

 var g11 = Generator(3);
 ```

-# filer or map type of methods
+# filter or map type of methods

 ## Generator#filter(fn(value), this)